svelTest/tutorial/README.md

 	input _in = ();

 `input` is used to denote the input required by the method being tested.
 Multiple parameters should be separated by commas.
 In this case, it is empty because the main method of `Hello.java` does not take any parameters.
 Note that we cannot call this input `in` but instead must call it `_in`; this is because `in` is a reserved keyword in svelTest programs.
-(See our [Reference Manual](https://docs.google.com/document/d/1sn5K1YFt0yfNsU4QQjW1xewVx-IlDh8yKmCrAinI2wY/edit?usp=sharing) for a full list of reserved words.)
+(See our [Language Reference Manual](http://sveltest.github.io/manual/) for a full list of reserved words.)

 # Output